 Replace the Roku Remote

-You have changed your network, re-paired your remote, updated the device, and even reset your Roku to factory settings, but still, unexpected beeping occurs.
+You have changed your network, re-paired your remote, updated the device, and even reset your Roku to factory settings, but still, the beeps keep on coming.

 After going through all the above troubleshooting steps we can conclude that the problem is with the remote.